2010 Copiapó mining accident: Social

+In 2014, the BBC reported that many of the survivors were out of work, and had not yet received compensation payments.

 Monument

 Chilean President Sebastián Piñera has suggested turning Camp Hope into a memorial or museum in honor of the men.
+A modest monument was built at the mine entrance.

 The Fénix 2 capsule used in Operación San Lorenzo has been placed in the Plaza de la Constitución, in front of Chile's presidential palace in Santiago, Chile.
 Currently, one of the backup capsules is in Copiapó and the other was sent to China for display in Chile's exhibit at the 2010 Shanghai Expo.
 Discussions are under way for a permanent display of the capsule and possibly a museum.
 As of December 2010, potential locations include Copiapó, the city closest to the accident site, and Talcahuano, 1300 mi to the south, where the capsules were built at a Chilean navy workshop.
 The Fénix 1 capsule was a featured display at the March 2011 Prospectors and Developers Association of Canada convention in Toronto, Ontario, where Laurence Golborne and the rescue team were honored.
 Since 3 August 2011, the Fénix 2 capsule is displayed at the Atacama Regional Museum in Copiapó.